72 John & Mary Armstrong RC

 Five-Year Master Plan

-SYC has presented Parks and Recreation with a new Five-Year Master Plan for 2025 to improve our sailing facilities.
+As we prepare for the 2026 SYC sailing season, we hope to be meeting with P+R staff for their support in moving forward with individual items in our latest proposed Five-Year Master Plan to improve our sailing facilities.
 It is intended to be a good balance of what we are both looking for and a path forward to a successful future for all of us.
-We hope to be meeting with P+R staff for their support in moving forward with individual items in the plan.
 SYC's costs for some of these improvements will be substantial.
 Please consider making a contribution to help us with these facility improvements.

 Comments?